MatsMaker/pixijs-remote-helper/README.md

 First time need do:

-    Build you mixin.js client:

-    npm run mixin:prod

-    Build client:

-    npm run client:prod

-    Run server
+    Clone this repository

+    $cd ./pixijs-remote-helper

-    npm run server:dev
+    $npm run build

+    $npm i -g ../pixijs-remote-helper

+    Add mixin(./mixin build/main.bundle.js) script to pixijs app page where need debugging

+    Run app from terminal $pixihelper

-    Need connect mixin.js(from mixin_build folder)  app to your pixijs page.
-Then run sever side Then open client page on http://localhost:3030/main.html and use
+    Then open client page on http://localhost:3030/main.html for debuggin

-For all other time need inject mixin to site and run only server and open client page
+For example: you can to run mixin example client use

+    $npm run mixin:dev

+    Then open http://localhost:3080/mixin.html page with pixijs app